SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Beyond The Debates

+Circles form in an average debate session quite often.
+These circles can be both physical with body It can be really impactful to put extra effort to talk to everyone so that they don't feel like they're part of an 'outgroup'.

 A good way to make people feel valued is to remember them by their name and call them by their name, make some reference to a thing they had said on a previous day, etc etc

-Put extra effort to talk to everyone so that they don't feel like they're part of an 'outgroup'.